gohugoio/hugo/docs/content/en/getting-started/configuration.md

 {{< todo >}}
 Test and document setting params via JSON env var.
 {{< /todo >}}

+## Configuration Lookup Order

+Similar to the template [lookup order][], Hugo has a default set of rules for searching for a configuration file in the root of your website's source directory as a default behavior:

+1. `Commandline arguments`
+2. `Environment variables`
+3. `./config.toml`
+4. `./config.yaml`
+5. `./config.json`

+In your `config` file, you can direct Hugo as to how you want your website rendered, control your website's menus, and arbitrarily define site-wide parameters specific to your project.

 ## Ignore Content Files When Rendering